princejohnnie/CodePathApp/README.md

 The following **additional** features are implemented:

 * [ ] User can **toggle the App's theme between Dark and Light modes** to show special display themes.
+* [ ] Added Styling and a custom Font to the app for a more beautiful user interface

 ## Video Walkthrough